| Title: | Global Triangular and Penta-Hexagonal Grids Based on Tessellated Icosahedra |

 therefore the hierarchical structure created during the tessellation procedure is retained for efficient implementations.

-These data are stored in a list in the slot @skeleton
+These data are stored in a list in the slot @skeleton and are 0-indexed integer tables for Rccp-based functions. $v

-contains the edge data for plotting and calculations.
+stores vertex, $f the edge, and $e contains the edge data for plotting and calculations.
 In these tables

 the original hierarchy based orderings of the units are retained, during subsetting, additional vectors are used to indicate